vegidio/js-vimdb/README.md

 ## 🤖 Usage

 Import the class `Imdb` in your project and initialize it passing a parameter to specify in what language you want the results.
-For example, the `new Imdb('pt-BR')` will return results in Brazilian Portuguese.
+For example, `new Imdb('pt-BR')` will return results in Brazilian Portuguese.

 If no language parameter is specified then the default language will be set to English.